Menu

 Recognition is important to us all.
 Each year at the Fall OSHA conference, we take time to acknowledge and pay tribute to exemplary individuals or organizations across the state.
 Please take the time to think about your colleagues and peers who serve as powerful role models or provide valuable inspiration within our professional community.
 Nominees can be colleagues with whom you work every day, people who have served as your professional mentors, tireless professional advocates, or organizations that support our professions.

-Student Recognition Award: University of Oregon Sisi Anaya-Diaz
+Student Recognition Award: University of Oregon Kenneth Silva Millan

 Nominate Someone for an Award